Alt Text for Accessibility

 Adding alt text in HTML

-If you’re familiar with HTML, you can embed alt text directly into the HTML code of a document.
+You can embed alt text directly into the HTML code of a document.
 First find the code for the relevant image, which should follow this format: <img src=”imagetitle.jpg”>.
 After the src attribute, input your alt text in the “alt=” attribute.

 Adding alt text in a content management system (CMS)